University Research and Creative Activity

 - Bibliography or list of appropriately cited literature (this portion is outside of the six-page limit)

-- Professional vita (not to exceed four pages in a word-processed document)
+- Professional vita: not to exceed four pages

 The Screening Committee considers a number of points as it ranks URCA proposals.
 Click here to see the evaluation form used by the committee.
 Please contact Assistant Vice Chancellor Karen Havholm with questions.